sayloryna/music-oasys/README.md

-# Text Analyzer
+# Music-oasys

 ## Description

-This is a simple text analyzer that lets the user input a text and then analyze it.
+This is a simple Music-oasys a cd's and vinyls online shop

 ## Installation